Chicken Invaders: Chicken Invaders

 Chicken Invaders is the first game of the Chicken Invaders franchise, released on 24 July 1999.
-It is a fixed shooter, reminiscent of the original Space Invaders (of which the game is a parody of), in which the player controls a lone spacecraft by moving it horizontally across the bottom of the screen and firing at swarms of invading extraterrestrial chickens.
+It is a fixed shooter, reminiscent of the original Space Invaders (of which the game is a parody), in which the player controls a lone spacecraft by moving it horizontally across the bottom of the screen and firing at swarms of invading extraterrestrial chickens.
 The game features both single player and two-player game modes.
 Known also as the DX Edition, it is a reimagined, 3D version of an earlier, unfinished DOS version made in 1997.

 Chicken Invaders features weapon power-ups that resemble gift boxes, used by the player to upgrade their weapons.
 Enemy chickens drop eggs as projectile weapons, which the player needs to avoid.
 When chickens are defeated, they drop drumsticks, which the player can collect to earn a missile, a special weapon used to clear the screen of enemies.
 The game features an infinite amount of levels.
 Each level features 10 waves, and at the end of each level players fight a boss, which must be defeated in order to advance (or warp) to a new system.
 The gameplay is endless, bringing in wave after wave, until the player has finally lost all of their lives, in which case the game is over.
 The difficulty increases each time players advance to a new chapter; the enemies move or fall faster, and objects like asteroids will also move faster.

 Chicken Invaders is the only game in the franchise to not feature "holiday editions", a trend which would become a staple of the franchise.
 It is also the only game in the series to be an exclusive Microsoft Windows title, and as such the only game to not have been ported to other platforms.

-Chicken Invaders received a remastered version with the beta released on January 20 2023 and the full release on January 31 2023.
+Chicken Invaders received a remastered version with the beta released on 20 January 2023 and the full release on 31 January 2023.
 Similar to the original, the remastered version is also an exclusive Microsoft Windows title.
 The version features a main menu, HD graphics, the anniversary song from Chicken Invaders Universe, a remastered cutscene, support for mouse and controllers and DirectX 11 support for better compatibility with newer versions of Windows, being Windows 8, 8.1, 10 and 11.

 On 21 February 2025, the game was published on Steam under the name Chicken Invaders 1, and was officially released on 7 March 2025.
-This is a bundle which includes the original version of Chicken Invaders from 1999, Chicken Invaders Remastered from 2022, and a brand new version of the game titled Chicken Invaders Episode 1: The Saga Begins.
+This is a bundle which includes the original version of Chicken Invaders from 1999, Chicken Invaders Remastered from 2023, and a brand new version of the game titled Chicken Invaders Episode 1: The Saga Begins.
 This particular version was made using a new engine and has many changes backported from Chicken Invaders Universe, ranging from quality-of-life features to extra gimmick.
 It is also possible to import the purchase of this game into Chicken Invaders Universe as a DLC, allowing the user to play Episode 1 from within it.